 This ancient wisdom of self-awareness and full board inclusion would be useful in any decision making process; so why not start putting it into practice immediately and start seeing the difference for yourself.

-As an additional tool, you can use the Wonder Why Why process I posted earlier when problems arise while trying to stay aware of your three centres.
+As an additional tool, you can use the Wonder Why Why process for times when problems arise while trying to stay aware of your three centres.